profezzional/Code-Handbook/README.md

 ## TypeScript/JavaScript
 ### General
-If unfamiliar with TypeScript, reading the [official documentation](https://www.typescriptlang.org/docs/) in its entirety is highly recommended.
+If you're unfamiliar or not super confident with TypeScript, reading the [official documentation](https://www.typescriptlang.org/docs/) in its entirety is highly recommended.
 While lengthy, it will help tremendously with wrangling syntactic sugar that may otherwise look strange if you're coming from JS, as well as help understand the nuances of the terms used in this section.

 ### Semicolons
 Semicolons, while technically optional, should always be used, for two reasons.